kcp-dev/kcp/CONTRIBUTING.md

 - When logging, use the `fmt.Sprintf("%s|%s/%s", clusterName, namespace, name` syntax.
 - When orgs land: `clusterName` or `fooClusterNane` is always the fully qualified value that you can stick into obj.ObjectMeta.ClusterName.
 It's not necessarily the `(Cluster)Workspace.Name` from the object.
 For the latter, use `workspaceName` or `orgName`.
 - Generally do `klog.Errorf` or `return err`, but not both together.
 If you need to make it clear where an error came from, you can wrap it.
+- New features start under a feature-gate (`--feature-gate GateName=true`).
+(At some point in the future), new feature-gates are off by default *at least* until the APIs are promoted to beta (we are not there before we have reached MVP).
+- Feature-gated code can be incomplete.
+Also their e2e coverage can be incomplete. **We do not compromise on unit tests**.
+Every feature-gated code needs full unit tests as every other code-path.